MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-admin.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The Customer Insights administration pages include the **Permissions** page and the **Settings** page.
+The Customer Insights administration pages include the **Permissions** and **Settings** pages.
 Both pages are accessible via the left-side menu.

 How can you best utilize the Admin pages?
 That depends on your role.